vinfreecs/genga/README.md

 [A paper describing GENGA can be found here](http://arxiv.org/abs/1404.2324)

  ** GENGA Tutorial **
-Try GENGA on Google colab [with this tutorial](https://bitbucket.org/sigrimm/genga/src/master/GengaTutorial.ipynb)
+Try GENGA in Google colab [with this tutorial](https://gist.github.com/sigrimm/93e2faed18e0e39e82aa226097b78e2c) .

-Open the GengaTutorial notebook in Colab and learn how to run GENGA.
+Open the tutorial notebook in Colab and learn how to run GENGA.
+The same notebook is also included in this repository here: GengaTutorial.ipynb .

  ** News: **